 The European union reference laboratory (EURL) for fish and crustacean diseases is funded by the European commission and is primarily concerned with harmonising diagnostic procedures for notifiable fish and crustacean diseases in Europe.
 EURL focuses on the importance of preventing the occurrence of diseases amongst aquatics, as outbreaks could potentially result in both a loss of marine life and a loss of revenue for the industries involved.
 Therefore, the main purpose of EURL is to ensure the quality of diagnostics of fish and crustacean diseases in Member States and to harmonise the procedures and methodologies applied.

 The diseases mentioned in the EURL Council Directive are the main diseases focused on for this programme.
 The Directive states that there are two main categories of disease: ‘exotic’ and ‘non-exotic’.
-Exotic diseases include Epizootic Haematopoietic Necrosis which is a systemic iridovirids infection that can affect rainbow trout and catfish.
-Whereas, non-exotic diseases includes SVC (spring viremia of carp), VHS (viral haemorrhagic septicaemia) and ISA (infectious salmon anaemia).
+Exotic diseases include Epizootic Haematopoietic Necrosis which is a systemic iridovirids infection that primarily affects rainbow trout and catfish.
+Whereas, non-exotic diseases includes VHS (viral haemorrhagic septicaemia) and ISA (infectious salmon anaemia).